Making It Easier for Change to Occur

 In this new talk, Wharton Professor and change expert Dr. Jonah Berger outlines a revolutionary approach to change.
 Successful change isn’t about pushing harder or exerting more energy.
 It’s about removing barriers.
 Overcoming resistance by reducing friction and lowering the hurdles to action.
 Discover the hidden factors that impede change, why your biggest competitor is inertia, and why big changes require asking for less, not pushing for more.
 Whether you’re trying to change how consumers think, motivate people to act, or shift the way an entire industry does business, Berger will teach you how to become a catalyst.

-In this timely and forward-looking presentation, Wharton Professor and change expert Dr. Jonah Berger explores how organizations can act now to succeed in the post-COVID world.
+In this timely and forward-looking presentation, Wharton Professor and change expert Dr. Jonah Berger explores how organizations can act now to succeed in the new world.
 Blending insights from his best-selling book The Catalyst, Berger will discuss the changes in consumer and customer behavior that have occurred so far, which pandemic-driven trends are here to stay, and how to thrive in the new reality we all find ourselves in.
 He shows how organizations and industries can adapt and motivate their leaders and employees to get on board.
 Berger will provide actionable tactics for pivoting strategy, thinking beyond the crisis, and changing minds to drive success.

 Disruption-Proof.
 We live in an age of disruption.
 Entire industries have been uprooted and displaced by new technologies and business models, and the most successful corporations out there didn’t exist just a few decades ago.
 When it comes to Silicon Valley titans such as Amazon, Uber, and Airbnb, you have to wonder whether incumbents in the consumer goods, automotive, and hotel industries could have gotten their first—and what’s coming next.
 How can we stay ahead of this relentless innovation?
 How can we make sure we’re doing the disrupting, and not being disrupted ourselves?